Marianne Bachmeier: Sentence for manslaughter

-On 2 November 1982, Bachmeier was initially charged in court with murder.
+On 2 November 1982, Bachmeier was initially charged with murder.
 Later the prosecution dropped the murder charge.
 After 28 days of court proceedings, she was convicted on 2 March 1983 by the Circuit Court Chamber of the District Court of Lübeck for manslaughter and unlawful possession of a firearm.
 The defense's argument that the act was not premeditated was mostly upheld by the court.
 She was sentenced to six years in prison but was released after serving three.

 After Bachmeier's release

 Bachmeier married a teacher in 1985.
 Three years later, they moved to Lagos in Nigeria and lived in a German camp where her husband taught at a German school.
 They divorced in 1990.
 After relocating to Sicily, Bachmeier was employed as an aide in a hospice in Palermo.
 She was diagnosed with pancreatic cancer in Sicily and then returned to Germany.

 In 1994, thirteen years after the shooting, Bachmeier gave an interview to the Deutschlandfunk radio station.
 The same year, her autobiography was published by Schneekluth-Verlag.
 On 21 September 1995, she appeared on the television talk show Fliege on Das Erste, where she admitted to shooting Grabowski after careful consideration to enforce the law on him, and to prevent him from further spreading lies about Anna.
 In an ARD documentary from 2006, a former friend also said that Bachmeier rehearsed the shooting in the basement under Tipasa after Anna's murder.
 Bachmeier never expressed remorse for killing Grabowski.